Kalinago: Resistance to the English and the French

-By 1763, the British eventually annexed St Lucia, Tobago, Dominica and St Vincent.

-Modern-day Kalinago in the Windward Islands
+By 1763, the British had annexed St Lucia, Tobago, Dominica and St Vincent.
+On Saint Vincent the Kalinago intermarried with Free West African Captives willingly, forming the 'Black Caribs' or Garifuna who were expelled to Honduras in 1797.
+The British colonial use of the term Black Carib, particularly in William Young's Account of the Black Charaibs (1795), has been described in modern historiography as framing the majority of the indigenous St. Vincent population as "mere interlopers from Africa" who lacked claims to land possession in St. Vincent.
+Despite the Garifuna culture and language is entirely indigenous influenced.

+Kalinago people today

-To this day, a small population of around 3,000 Caribs survives in the Carib Territory in northeast Dominica.
-Only 70 of them considered themselves as pure.
+As of 2008, a small population of around 3,400 Kalinago survived in the Kalinago Territory in northeast Dominica, of whom some 70 "defined themselves as 'pure'".

-People

 The Kalinago of Dominica maintained their independence for many years by taking advantage of the island's rugged terrain.
 The island's east coast includes a 3700 acre territory formerly known as the Carib Territory that was granted to the people by the British government in 1903.
-There are only 3,000 Caribs remaining in Dominica.
-They elect their own chief.
+The Dominican Kalinago elect their own chief.
 In July 2003, the Kalinago observed 100 Years of Territory, and in July 2014, Charles Williams was elected Kalinago Chief, succeeding Chief Garnette Joseph.